 How much do CVOR travel nurses make in Wisconsin?

-Based on current market data, CVOR travel nurse pay in Wisconsin generally runs about $2,500 to $3,350 per week, with the exact figure driven by facility, call requirements, shift, and your experience level.
+Current market data puts CVOR travel nurse pay in Wisconsin at roughly $2,500 to $3,350 per week, with facility, call requirements, shift, and experience level setting the exact figure.
 Heavy-call contracts at the busiest cardiac programs tend toward the top of that range.
-Because rates shift with the market and season, your Junxion recruiter walks through the full package, including the taxable rate, stipends, and call pay, so you see real numbers before you commit.
+Rates shift with the market and season, so your Junxion recruiter goes through the whole package with you, taxable rate, stipends, and call pay included, before you commit.
 And since cost of living in many Wisconsin metros sits at or below the national average, that pay often stretches further than the same number would in a high-cost market.

 Which Wisconsin cities have the most CVOR travel contracts?